 In the search for high value targets, cybercriminals will seek out organisations whose poor security controls make them a weak link in the chain.
 To defend themselves against growing range threats, governmental organisations, including state departments, agencies and councils, face a range of cyber security challenges including:

 • Stemming attacks seeking to disrupt public infrastructure and services

 • Defending against targeted attacks funded by nation states

 • Balancing limited funding and competing national and regional priorities

-Under the PSN Code of Connection, UK pblic sector organisations are required to perform annual IT Health Checks to provide assurance that organisations are protected from compromise and that vulnerabilities across internal infrastructure and applications are identified and addressed.
+Under the PSN Code of Connection (CoCo), UK public sector organisations are required to perform annual IT Health Checks to routinely identify and address vulnerabilities within infrastructure and applications.